Jens Edman

 Jens Edman (born 28 December 1976, in Ankarsrum) is a Swedish auto racing driver.

 Career

-Most of his career has been spent in Touring car racing, including the Swedish Touring Car Championship, with a best season finish of third in 2001 driving for Flash Engineering in a Volvo S40.
+Most of Edman's career has been spent in Touring car racing, including the Swedish Touring Car Championship, with a best season finish of third in 2001 driving for Flash Engineering in a Volvo S40.
 More recently he has competed in the Danish Touring Car Championship, where he also ended the year in third, in the 2005 season.
 In 2006, he entered selected rounds of the FIA World Touring Car Championship with a Peugeot 407 for Peugeot Sport Denmark.
 In 2009, Edman returned to racing back home in Sweden, for Dealer Sport Saab Performance in the STCC.